dragonpilee/VigilanceX-Pro/README.md

 ## Contact

-For questions, feedback, or support, please open an issue on the [GitHub repository](https://github.com/<your-repo>/vigilancex-pro) or contact the development team at <your-contact-email>.
+For questions, feedback, or support, please open an issue on the [GitHub repository](https://github.com/dragonpilee/VigilanceX-Pro) or contact the development team at <alan_cyril@yahoo.com>.

 **VigilanceX Pro — Empowering Precision in Real-Time Object Detection**